Table of Contents

 Here the agent will appear, and by clicking on it you may look into the information that it is being reported.

-By default, the Windows agent comes with several pre-configured local modules in charge of basic monitoring, such as CPU load, free RAM percentage (FreeMemory), disk free space in MB, DHCP status (DHCP Enabled) and number of active processes (Number processes).
+By default, the MS Windows® agent comes with several pre-configured local modules in charge of basic monitoring, such as CPU load, used RAM percentage, disk free space in MB, etc.

 If you need to add new modules to this agent, you may check the advanced documentation here: monitoring with software agents.